 Submit and Commit

 Stepping into biblical submission requires, well, actually doing it.
 When you and your husband have talked and it is time, make a conscience decision to move into a place of subjection under your husband’s God ordained leadership.
 Additionally, commit to staying there.
 Really commit.
 You might even wish to mark the day.
 Since it is a role we are to take, we have to TAKE it and then we ought to be committed to fulfilling it.
 You might think it unnecessary to commit to something we are called to do, but I believe a commitment helps because submission can be complicated and hard sometimes.
-For some wives, present company included, it can be one of the hardest things to obey God in even when we know it is best.
+For some wives, present company included, it can be one of the hardest things to obey God in even when we know it’s His will.

 Ask for Accountability